 We hope the stories linked to below hold fragments of yours, things you can relate to — and find inspiration from.
 There are others out there dealing with challenging loved ones.
 Others face the challenge of convincing parents that a move will be for the best, even when that loved one is adamant they "will never move."
 Others out there are worried about mom or dad, and how they are going to get through to the end.
 Difficulties aside, there are sweet spots in this bittersweet journey.
 We highlight those sweet moments in the stories below, because they await you, too, even as you go through times that may be bitterly difficult.

 Yvonne and her family were faced with their mother’s vulnerability as early as 2012, when her mom dealt with a serious bout of pneumonia.
-Since then, her story has had ups and downs, but these days its definitely up; as Yvonne says, it's a “good story.”
+Since then, her story has had ups and downs, but these days its definitely up; as Yvonne says, it's a “good story,” although, in her own admission, it started out "painful."

 Having worked in the retirement home industry for many years, Debbie has seen firsthand the value retirement communities add to the lives of people.
 As her mother got older, they talked often about moving into a retirement home, with the unusual twist that her mother was enthusastic about the idea.
 Even then, the decision was a long process.